BANGKA ISLAND

 Authentic Island Life

-A genuine island community where nature and tradition live in harmony.
-Life here moves with the rhythm of the sea, surrounded by warmth and simplicity.
+A warm island community where nature and tradition come together, moving gently with the rhythm of the sea.

 Marine Paradise

-Vibrant coral reefs and world-class diving in protected waters.
-Explore untouched dive sites filled with color, life, and rare marine species.
+Vibrant reefs in protected waters, with untouched sites full of color, life, and rare marine species.

 Easy Escape

-Just an hour’s drive and a short 30-minute boat ride from Manado, yet it feels like a world away, where time slows down and nature takes over.
+Just an hour’s drive and a short boat ride from Manado, yet it feels like a world away, peaceful and untouched.

 Life on the Edge of the Archipelago